dguglielmi-git/mechanicos-cf-backend/README.md

 Please specify a unique project id (warning: cannot be modified afterward)[6-30 characters]:
 > frb-gql-your-project

-What whould you like to call your project? (default to your project ID)
+What would you like to call your project? (default to your project ID)
 > <Press Enter>

 What language would you like to use to write Cloud Functions?